 “Federal workers are tired of being used as pawns for the political and personal gains of the elected and unelected leaders.
 It’s time for Congress to do their jobs and negotiate an end to this shutdown immediately,” he said.

-The layoffs are one of many decisions that the White House has to make while managing limited funds during the shutdown.
+The White House has other decisions to make while managing limited funds during the shutdown.

-Senate Majority Leader John Thune, South Dakota Republican, told reporters Friday that the White House would “probably” move money around to pay active duty military troops who will miss a paycheck on Wednesday because of the government shutdown.
+Senate Majority Leader John Thune, South Dakota Republican, told reporters the White House would “probably” move money around to pay active duty military troops who currently will miss a paycheck on Wednesday because of the government shutdown.

 “I think to their credit, the White House has now for 10 days laid off doing anything in hopes that enough Senate Democrats would come to their senses and do the right thing and fund the government,” he said.
 “But now that … people are going to start missing paychecks, this gets real.
 This gets real for families, a lot of military families who live paycheck to paycheck, a lot of American families who live paycheck to paycheck, who are federal employees.”